JohnLouisRumingan/codenames_frontend/README.md

 >rails server

 Then open index.html from the front end folder.
 You can play with the code cards hidden from view of other players with a multi-screen setup.
 Game logic programmed for the entire game.
 Enjoy!

+App made by John-Louis Rumingan and Mansour Cheyo.